ibm-cloud-docs/appid/cd-users.md

 **To add a user with the API:**

-The following flow shows how to add a user with an email and password.
-You can also choose to use a user name and password flow.

-1. Obtain your `tenantID` from your application or service credentials.
+1. Obtain your tenant ID from your application or service credentials.

 2. Obtain an {{site.data.keyword.cloud_notm}} IAM token.